niiknow/lambda-form/README.md

 # Lambda Form
 > A [Serverless](https://serverless.com/) service to handle form submissions using AWS Lambda.

+A contact form usually send email to both Submitter and Form's Creator/Owner.
+This Serverless function handle sending of email to both parties.

+- Deploy this function and create the associated s3 bucket to store form config and submissions.
+- Create the form config and upload to s3 bucket.
+This can be done manually or by creating some kind of admin (outside the scope of this project).
+- Create the front-end of the form and submit to the endpoint.

+**Result**
+1. An email is sent to the Submitter
+2. An email is sent to the Owner
+3. A form submission record is stored on S3 with the extension '.all' A subsequent trigger can be setup to store form result somewhere else or execute another lambda function to store on Amazon Aurora Serverless (https://aws.amazon.com/rds/aurora/serverless/)

 ## Tech Stacks

 ### Dev Stack